Arpita-deb/Bellabeat-fitness-app/README.md

 Although the data set had lots of limitations namely lack of reliablity, small number of users, lack of proper details etc, this short exploratory data analysis was able to identify some usage pattern of FitBit Fitness Tracker users.

-1. The average daily steps is 8108 steps which approximates the recommendation of 8000 steps per day by CDC (Center for Disease Control & Prevention).
-But in case of lightly active and sedentary users it is very low(~6800 & ~2800 respectively).
+* The average daily steps was 8108, close to the CDC (Center for Disease Control & Prevention) recommendation, but lower for lightly active and sedentary users.

-2. The average very active minutes is 24 minutes.
-From the very active histogram we can see that for majority of the users very active minutes lie between 0 - 10 minutes.
+* The average very active minutes was 24, with most users having 0 - 10 minutes.

-3. The average sedentary minutes is 799 minutes ~ 13.31 hours.
-This high value of sedentary minutes may be indicative of tracker not being worn throughout the day.
-However, from the analysis, we can see a visible pattern in sedentary users having more sedentary minutes (~ 19 hrs) than fairly active users (~13 hrs)
+* The average sedentary minutes was 799  ~ 13.31 hours, possibly due to tracker not being worn, and higher for sedentary users (~ 19 hrs) than fairly active users (~13 hrs).

-4. The average calories burned is 2323 units.
-According to a study, for a woman the average daily calories burned is 2400 units while for men it is 3100 units.
-Sedentary people burn lowest calories as they tend to do less exercise compared to fairly active and very active users.
+* The average calories burned was 2323, lower than the average for women and men, and lowest for sedentary users.

-5. The average minutes asleep is 419 minutes ~ 7 hours.
-People who does some light exercise daily sleeps more (~ 7 hrs) than people who do not exercise (sedentary) at all (~ 6 hrs) and also people who are very active (~ 4.7 hrs).
+* The average minutes of sleep was 419 ~ 7 hours, more for lightly active users than sedentary and very active users.

 # Phase 6: ACT